calledit/the_mind/README.md

 The world as the human consciousness perceives it is a representation manufactured by fitting **sensory input** to the **perceptual world model**.
 In psychology this fitting of **sensory input** is often talked about as top-down processing.

-### Definitions of words
-There are loots of specific words in this text and the words mean very specific things, if the contents of this text it to be presented it will be important to lay out proper definitions.
-Otherwise things can get confusing.
-An example might be the word "world".
-The world presented to us is based on our **perceptual world model**.
-Many times when we use the word "world" we are unspecific about what world we are talking about, we might talk about the material world or the subjective world or something else.
-It is important to see that we can learn and understand that the word "world" can also refer to different things, we can understand that the world is not like it seams.
-Knowing that the world one lives in is a different world compared to the world that other people live in does not make the perceptions from ones own **"World as presented"** go away.
-Perceptions are perceptions and they do not disappear when one stops believing in them.

 *The work on this framework is not done and it is a work in progress... if you want to read more about similar things look up Joscha Bach.*